Autonomous · EU AI Act · 2026

 How it works

-1. Create your organization workspace
+1. Create your organisation workspace

 Create workspace

-2. Open Quick Audit & add evidence
+2. Run Quick Audit with your evidence

 Open Quick Audit

-3. Review risk, gaps, and remediation drafts
+3. Review risk, gaps, and drafts — then export

 See report workflow